TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 Tyk classic API definition: `version_data.versions..extended_paths.circuit_breakers[*].disabled`.

 **Field: `threshold` (`double`)**
-Threshold represents the percentage of requests that can error before the breaker is tripped.
+Threshold is the proportion from each `sampleSize` requests that must fail for the breaker to be tripped.
 This must be a value between 0.0 and 1.0.
+If `sampleSize` is 100 then a threshold of 0.4 means that the breaker will be tripped if 40 out of every 100 requests fails.

 Tyk classic API definition: `version_data.versions..extended_paths.circuit_breakers[*].threshold_percent`.

 **Field: `sampleSize` (`int`)**
-SampleSize represents the number of samples to take for a circuit breaker window.
+SampleSize is the size of the circuit breaker sampling window.
+Combining this with `threshold` gives the failure rate required to trip the circuit breaker.

 Tyk classic API definition: `version_data.versions..extended_paths.circuit_breakers[*].samples`.

 **Field: `coolDownPeriod` (`int`)**
-CoolDownPeriod represents the amount of time (in seconds) needed to pass before returning to service.
+CoolDownPeriod is the period of time (in seconds) for which the circuit breaker will remain open before returning to service.

 Tyk classic API definition: `version_data.versions..extended_paths.circuit_breakers[*].return_to_service_after`.

 **Field: `halfOpened` (`boolean`)**
-HalfOpenStateEnabled allows some requests to pass through the circuit breaker during the cool down period.
+HalfOpenStateEnabled , if enabled, allows some requests to pass through the circuit breaker during the cool down period.
+If Tyk detects that the path is now working, the circuit breaker will be automatically reset and traffic will be resumed to the upstream.

 Tyk classic API definition: `version_data.versions..extended_paths.circuit_breakers[*].disable_half_open_state`.